 - Eat Less

-- WA West Coast Demersal Scalefish Resource, Gascoyne Demersal Scalefish Resource, South Coast Demersal Scalefish Resource (313t in 2015)
+- WA West Coast Demersal Scalefish Resource, Gascoyne Demersal Scalefish Resource, South Coast Demersal Scalefish Resource (162t in 2020/21)

 Snapper are predominantly caught using lines and demersal gillnet methods.
 While line fishing poses minimal risks to endangered animals, gillnet fishing can be a high risk to marine wildlife, including Australian sea lions and great white sharks.
-Gillnet exclusion zones around sea lion breeding colonies are set to be implemented by mid-2018.
+Gillnet exclusion zones around sea lion breeding colonies have been implemented and are only partially effective, with the fishery continuing to pose an unacceptably high risk to Australian sea lions.
 There is no observer program in operation in the WA fishery, and issues with the reliability of reporting in gillnet fishery logbooks have arisen in the past.